Juanbl2001/IART/Checkpoint.md

 ## Solution

 There is always going to be a solution for every labyrinth.
-This solution is going to be the sequence of moves for the shortest path to the exit.
+This solution is going to be the smallest sequence of moves for the path to the exit.
 This sequence needs to be repeated until the robot reaches the goal.

 ## References